Digital Signage and Directory Technology on Campus

 Aside from directory services, TouchSource technology can allow for better communication between students and professors.
 One complaint I always hear from professors is to stop asking them when and where their office hours are.
 It is also common for professors to change the time or location of their office hours.
-This can all be communicated to students via digital signage and more specifically utilized through TouchSource room signs.
+This can all be communicated to students via digital signage and wayfinding, and more specifically utilized through TouchSource room signs.

 When I picture a digital directory/wayfinding kiosk at CU, I can think of endless ways of how it could be valuable to students and tailored to individual universities.
 For instance, in the library, this type of technology can inform students what review sessions are going on, where certain books are, where the printers are (and if they are working), ect.
 At Norlin Library, private study rooms are a hot commodity and you have to sign up to reserve them.
 Interactive digital signage can show what study rooms are in use, and when they may become available.
 Students may potentially even sign up to reserve a room through a kiosk.
 Another way digital directories and signage can be utilized are in community centers such as the C4C at CU.
 The C4C has a café, a cafeteria, a market, a bowling alley, staff offices, and so much more.
 This technology can not only direct a student to any one of these places, but also show their operating hours and specific services.
 For example, the C4C cafeteria is huge, with so many different food stations.
 Digital signage can provide information such as when the pasta bar or Mexican station is open.